What is House-sitting and What do House-sitters Do?

 So why not weave house-sitting into your nomadic lifestyle?
 Indulge in those little luxuries such as cooking a meal, staying put for a bit, doing laundry, or watching t.v.
 Your added bonus is you have the pleasure of some furry/feathered/scaly/shelled company.

-Furthermore, you can save money on accommodation – think house-sitting in all of those expensive cities you’d like to visit!
+Furthermore, you can save money on accommodation – think house-sitting in Europe and all of those expensive cities worldwide you’d like to visit!
 Naturally the length of the sit can also provide a means of really getting to know a place.
 Finally, if you work remotely you will typically be privy to stable wi-fi.

 Don’t Be a Creature of Habit